Mapsui/Mapsui/docfx/index.md

 # **Mapsui** documentation.

 This is the documentation of the Mapsui open source map component.
-- The general documentation found [here](http://mapsui.com/documentation/home.html).
+- For general documentation go [here](http://mapsui.com/documentation/home.html).
-- The api documentation found [here](http://mapsui.com/api/index.html).
+- For API documentation go [here](http://mapsui.com/api/index.html).
-- The github repository, which also contains the samples, can be found [here](https://github.com/mapsui/mapsui).
+- For the github repository, which also contains the samples, go [here](https://github.com/mapsui/mapsui).

 ## Projects that use Mapsui